amandag63/JumpmanPlumberAMG/architecture.md

 **Standards**

-This sections describes the requirements that Jumpman Plumber must satisfy to be considered viable software.
+This sections describes the requirements that Jumpman Plumber must satisfy in order to be considered a viable software.

+The requirements include:

+The character must be able to move left, right, jump, and shoot fireballs.
+Enemies must be killed when anything hits them.
+This excludes when enemies are jumped on.
+The character must be able to finish the level.

 **Restraints**

 This section describes the limitations that the developers of Jumpman Plumber are bound by.

+Limitations:

+The game must be completed in Java code and work on various OS.